Jon J Muth

-He studied stone sculpture in Japan; paintings, prints and drawings in Austria, Germany, and England and he was an English major at SUNY, New Paltz.
+Muth studied stone sculpture in Japan; paintings, prints and drawings in Austria, Germany, and England and he was an English major at SUNY, New Paltz.
 But most of his education as an artist came from an informal apprenticeship with two fine artists.
 His comic books have been published by DC/Vertigo, Eclipse Books, NBM, Donald M. Grant Publishers, Inc. and in Japan, Kodansha.

-"My work in children's books really grew out of a desire to explore what I was feeling as a new father," states Muth.
+"My work in children's books really grew out of a desire to explore what I was feeling as a new father," says Muth.
 "I was working in comics and that is a natural forum for expressions of angst and questioning one's place in the universe.
 When the children came it became important to say other things about the world.
 With the birth of my children, there was a kind of seismic shift in where my work seemed appropriate.
-In 1995 I created the comic strip IMAGINARY MAGNITUDE for a Japanese magazine and that was where my work began to express the very real delight I find in being a parent."
+In 1995 I created the comic strip Imaginary Magnitude for a Japanese magazine and that was where my work began to express the very real delight I find in being a parent."

 All of Muth's work has received awards and critical acclaim.
 Zen Shorts was named a Caldecott Honor Book and spent 41 weeks on the New York Times bestseller list.
 The art for his first children's book, Come On, Rain!, written by Karen Hesse, won the Gold Medal from the Society of Illustrators in 1999.
-Gershon's Monster by Eric Kimmel, was an ALA Notable Children¹s book, winner of the Sydney Taylor Award, as well as a National Parenting Book Award, and was a finalist for the National Jewish Book Award.
+Gershon's Monster by Eric Kimmel, was an ALA Notable Children's book, winner of the Sydney Taylor Award, a National Parenting Book Award, and was a finalist for the National Jewish Book Award.
 Stone Soup also won a National Parenting Book Award.
 The Three Questions was a Book Sense book of the Year finalist and a NCSS/CBC Notable Social Studies Trade Book for Young People.
 Muth also did the illustrations for Old Turtle and the Broken Truth, written by Douglas Wood, and I Will Hold You 'Til You Sleep, by Linda Zuckerman.

 Muth lives in upstate New York with his wife and four children, where he spends time "chasing the clouds from his brushes."